Runners

 • Total number of steps per pipeline: You can configure a maximum of 100 steps per pipeline in the YAML file.

-• Total number of steps running concurrently: The number of steps your workspace can run at once across all pipelines varies according to your plan.
+• Total number of steps running concurrently: In a workspace on a Standard or Premium plan, you can configure the maximum number of steps that a workspace can run on self-hosted runners at once across all pipelines:

-• Standard and premium workspaces can support 600 steps running concurrently across multiple pipelines.
+• Standard workspaces include 1 step running concurrently across multiple pipelines

 • Step queue time: Steps can be queued for a maximum of 2.5 hours.